 Born: 7 / 6 / 1944

-When it comes to fiddlin’ around, no one does it quite like Byron Berline.
-The three-time national fiddle champion and Oklahoma native is known for his musical prowess and can often be found performing around his hometown of Guthrie.
+When it comes to fiddlin’ around, no one did it quite like Byron Berline.
+The three-time national fiddle champion and Oklahoma native was known for his musical prowess and could often be found performing around his hometown of Guthrie.

 When he was 21, he recorded his first album, “Pickin’ and Fiddlin’” with the Dillards, but he put his musical prospects on hold until completing his education at the University of Oklahoma.
 Berline graduated from OU in 1967 with a teaching degree in Physical Education.
 His next dip into the music industry was with a short-lived group called the Bluegrass Boys, but in September 1967 Berline was drafted into the U.S. Army and served for the next two years.

 Following his military service, Byron moved to southern California where he remained for the next 25 years.
 While in California, he recorded albums with The Flying Burrito Brothers, Manassas, Country Gazette and California, as well as Byron Berline and Sundance where a young Vince Gill played mandolin.

 In addition to his numerous musical accomplishments, Berline also has credits on the big screen.
 The first major motion picture to use his music was “Stay Hungry” in 1975, and he also contributed to soundtracks for “Star Trek: The Next Generation,” “Blaze,” “Back to the Future II” and “Basic Instinct.”